zeha/pdns/docs/settings.rst

 .. deprecated:: 4.2.0
   This setting has been deprecated and will be removed in 4.4.0
+.. versionchanged:: 4.4.0
+  This setting has been removed

 Mail address to insert in the SOA record if none set in the backend.